Nicole Gius

 Nicole Gius (born 16 November 1980) is an Italian alpine skier.
 She was born in Schlanders, Italy.
 She competed at the 2002 Winter Olympics and the 2010 Winter Olympics.

 Career

 Nicole Gius has participated in six editions of the World Championships, two of the Winter Olympics.
-In your career you have achieved four podiums in the World Cup and won seven Italian titles in slalom.
+In her career she has achieved four podiums in the World Cup and won seven Italian titles in slalom.

 National titles

 Gius has won seven national titles.